ABDULSABOOR1995/Analysis-of-US-Economic-Data/README.md

-# Analysis of US Economic Data
+# Analysis of US Economic Data & Building Dashboard Using Python
  ## Overview:
 Extracting essential data from a dataset and displaying it is a necessary part of data science; therefore individuals can make correct decisions based on the data.
 In this assignment, we will extract some essential economic indicators from some data and then display these economic indicators in a Dashboard.
 We can then share the dashboard via a URL.